 International architectural competition.
 All 25 architects’ submissions manage to exceed the 110,00 m² gross floor area size.
 Two winners are declared – “Ortner and Ortner” and “Cobe Berlin”, as the jury is unable to decide on a single winner.

 The first (so-called early) public viewing of the development plan for Urbane Mitte is based on the two winning submissions.
 First mention of 119,000 m² floor space area.
-Critical input submitted by over 200 local residents.
+Critical input submitted by 143 local residents.

 After public viewing of the development plan, preference is given to the design from “Ortner and Ortner”.
 The architectural office “Ortner and Ortner” has worked together with COPRO in the past.